 DOLPHIN STRONGLY RECOMMENDS THAT SHAREHOLDERS VOTE IN FAVOR OF PROPOSAL NOS.
 1 AND 2.

-Proposal No. 1 -- Election of Edward A. Weinstein, Donald T. Netter and Edward E. Hartline as Directors with Terms Expiring in 2006
+Proposal No. 1 -- Election of Edward A. Weinstein, Donald T. Netter and Edward E. Hartline as Directors with Terms Expiring in 2006 election of any candidate whose name is written in the space provided above.)

 FOR [] AGAINST []